hayamahamed/gitera/README.md

 **Gitnuke**

-This command commits how much comment the user said to do.
+This command commits how much the user ordered to do.
 If a user gives invalid number it will default to 100 commits starting from 0 as the test no.

 ![Gitnuke UI](assets/gitnuke.jpg)